vlsi/vlsi-release-plugins/README.md

 Change log
 ----------
+v1.46.0
+* stage-vote-release-plugin: avoid failures in pushPreviewSite on Gradle version upgrade

 v1.45.0
 * stage-vote-release-plugin: preserve `**/.git/**` in syncPreviewSiteRepo
 * stage-vote-release-plugin: avoid NPE in GitPushTask when pushing new tag